seqwell/LongPlex/README.md

 # seqWell LongPlex Demultiplex Nextflow Pipeline

-This is the work flow in nextflow to do demultiplex on pacbio data for seqWell longplex kit.
-The pipeline uses lima for demultiplex and uses longplexpy tools for data filtering.
+This is the nextflow pipeline to demultiplex PacBio data for the seqWell LongPlex Long Fragment Multiplexing kit.
+The pipeline uses Lima for demultiplexing and uses longplexpy tools for data filtering.
 The workflow is as shown in the image below.
-The workflow starts with hifi bam file, then a two-step lima process is conducted.
-Each lima process will clip off the corresponding barcode.
+The workflow starts with hifi bam file(s), then a two-step Lima process is conducted.
+Each Lima process will clip off the corresponding barcode.

- - lima demulitplex using neighbor option, get reads with both i7 and i5 seqWell barcode.
-Keep unbarcoded reads which goes to the next reads clean and lima process.
+ - The first Lima demulitplex uses the neighbor option to get reads with both i7 and i5 seqWell barcodes.
+Unbarcoded reads are then used in the next clean and Lima process.
- - From the unbarcoded reads from the first lima process, longplexpy tool is used to remove undesired hybrids.
+ - From the unbarcoded reads from the first Lima process, longplexpy tool is used to remove undesired hybrids.
- - second lima demultiplex process using i7 or i5 barcode on the cleaned unbarcoded reads.
+ - The second Lima demultiplex process uses i7 OR i5 barcode on the cleaned unbarcoded reads.

-After the two-step lima process, bam files from these two stpes are merged from each sample, fastq files are also created for each sample from the merged bam files.
+After the two-step lima process, bam files from these two steps are merged from each sample, and fastq files are also created for each sample from the merged bam files.
-The output from this pipeline has lima output, demultiplex summary, and also fastqc report for the merged bams for each sample.
+The output from this pipeline has lima output, demultiplex summary, and a fastqc report for the merged bams for each sample.

 ![Fig1. demultiplex workflow](./assets/demux_workflow.png)